aliakseiz/gocluster/README.md

 ## Search point in boundary box

 To search all points inside the box, that are limited by the box, formed by north-west point and east-south points.
-You need to provide Z index as well.
+Z index should be provided as well.

 ```go